evaera/Cmdr/docs/guide/Hooks.md

 The callback is passed the CommandContext for the relevant command.
 The hooks are the last thing to run before the command itself, so all properties are available.

-This hook can be used to interrupt server-sided command execution (useful for permissions) by returning a string.
+This hook can be used to interrupt command execution (useful for permissions) by returning a string.
 The returned string will replace the command output on the executing user's screen.
 If the callback returns nothing (`nil`), then the command will run normally.

 As a quick way to register hooks on both the server and the client, you can make a folder for your hooks, with module scripts in them which return a function.
 Similar to Types, if you call `Cmdr:RegisterHooksIn(yourFolderHere)` from the server, Cmdr will load all ModuleScripts in the folder on the server and the client, so you only need to write your code once.